 Spoiler: I’m skeptical that you’ll see this.
-I was a teacher who worked with only gifted kids and even in that situation I couldn’t always reach my highest or lowest learners.
+I was a teacher who worked with only gifted kids, and even in that situation, I couldn’t always reach my highest and lowest learners.
 The wider the ability range, the more impossible this task becomes.

 Find A Group